-As referenced above at Item 12, Ethos receives economic benefits from Schwab.
+As referenced above at Item 12, Ethos receives economic benefits from Schwab, US Bank, and/or Citigroup.
 Ethos, without cost (and/or at a discount), may receive support services and/or products from these custodians.
-Ethos's clients do not pay more for investment transactions effected and/or assets maintained at Schwab because of this arrangement.
-There is no corresponding commitment made by Ethos to Schwab or any other entity to invest any specific amount or percentage of client assets in any specific mutual funds, securities, or other investment products as a result of the above arrangement.

-B. If a client is introduced to Ethos by either an unaffiliated or an affiliated solicitor, Ethos may pay that solicitor a referral fee in accordance with the requirements of Rule 206(4)-3 of the Investment Advisers Act of 1940, and any corresponding state securities law requirements.
+- A. Ethos's clients do not pay more for investment transactions effected and/or assets maintained at Schwab, US Bank, or Citigroup because of this arrangement.
+There is no corresponding commitment made by Ethos to Schwab, US Bank, or Citigroup or any other entity to invest any specific amount or percentage of client assets in any specific mutual funds, securities, or other investment products as a result of the above arrangement. - B. If a client is introduced to Ethos by either an unaffiliated or an affiliated promoter, Ethos may pay that promoter a referral fee in accordance with the requirements of Rule 206(4)-3 of the Investment Advisers Act of 1940, and any corresponding state securities law requirements.
 Any such referral fee shall be paid solely from Ethos's investment management fee and shall not result in any additional charge to the client.
-If the client is introduced to Ethos by an unaffiliated solicitor, the solicitor, at the time of the solicitation, shall disclose the nature of his/her/its solicitor relationship, and shall provide each prospective client with a copy of Ethos's written Brochure with a copy of the written disclosure statement from the solicitor to the client disclosing the terms of the solicitation arrangement between Ethos and the solicitor, including the compensation to be received by the solicitor from Ethos.
+If the client is introduced to Ethos by an unaffiliated promoter, the promoter, at the time of the referral, shall disclose the nature of his/her/its solicitor relationship.